-- Collect and review Student Health Forms (check for parent/guardian signatures). - Finalize dorm assignments. - Divide students into activity groups of no more than 16 students per group. - Review the Telephone Contact Sheet.
-You will be contacted by the Toyon Bay Program Office to discuss the details of your trip (final headcounts, special dietary requirements, medical information, and activity preferences). - Arrange transportation to the Catalina Classic Cruises boat terminal (1046 Queens Hwy, Long Beach, CA 90802).
+- o Collect and review Student Health Forms (check for parent/guardian signatures). - Finalize dorm assignments. - Divide students into activity groups of no more than 16 students per group. - Review the Telephone Contact Sheet.
+You will be contacted by the Toyon Bay Program Office to discuss the details of your trip (final headcounts, special dietary requirements, medical information, and activity preferences). - Arrange transportation to the Catalina Classic Cruises boat terminal (NEW LOCATION: 1825 W Pier D St, Long Beach, CA 90802).
 Call our business office (Guided Discoveries) if you need assistance with arrangements (909) 625-6194.